 The statement (or statement block enclosed in curly braces) is then executed for each element in the collection specified by expression while the iterator var is successively assigned to each individual value in the collection.

 An optional separator expression expression1 which is emitted (without line end) at the end of each iteration if further iterations will happen.
-Such a separator expression simplifies generating value lists or similar target artefact concepts.
+Such a separator expression simplifies generating value lists or similar target artifact concepts.